Chenyb939/ProteinOpt/README.md

 # ProteinOpt: Protein Stability Optimization Tool

+ProteinOpt is a multi-objective optimization tool specifically designed for vaccine antigens and decoys, leveraging the Rosetta software suite and Snakemake.
-ProteinOpt is a protein stability optimization tool based on Rosetta, designed to assist researchers and bioinformaticians in improving protein structures and stability.
-This tool offers four distinct protein optimization methods, including:
+ProteinOpt is designed to assist researchers in conveniently and swiftly conducting protein stability optimization operations using local resources.
+ProteinOpt offers four distinct protein optimization methods, including:

-1. **Point Mutation Scanning**: Point Mutation Scanning involves mutating amino acids that are either recorded in wet lab experiments or manually marked.
-It employs a multi-point mutation approach to discover the most stable protein conformation.

-2. **Mutation Cluster**: In Mutation Cluster, the aim is to identify amino acids that, when subjected to single-point saturation mutagenesis, result in the most significant reduction in sequence energy.
+1. **Point Mutation Scanning**: In Point Mutation Scanning, the aim is to identify amino acids that, when subjected to single-point saturation mutagenesis, result in the most significant reduction in sequence energy.
 Subsequently, a multi-point mutation method is used to find the most stable protein conformation based on these identified amino acids.

+2. **RosettaVIP**: RosettaVIP calculates protein cavities within the input protein and fills them with mutations.
+It employs a multi-point mutation approach based on these mutated amino acids to search for the most stable protein conformation.

 3. **Supercharge**: Supercharge focuses on mutating polar amino acids within the input protein to find the lowest/highest electrostatic potential.
 It then utilizes a multi-point mutation approach based on the mutated amino acids to discover the most stable protein conformation.

-4. **RosettaVIP**: RosettaVIP calculates protein cavities within the input protein and fills them with mutations.
-It employs a multi-point mutation approach based on these mutated amino acids to search for the most stable protein conformation.
+4. **Manually Specified Seed Residues**: Manually Specified Seed Residues involves mutating amino acids that are either recorded in wet lab experiments or manually marked.
+It employs a multi-point mutation approach to discover the most stable protein conformation.

 ## Installation